idiap/bob/python/doc/TutorialsAP.rst

 .. doctest:: aptest
   :options: +NORMALIZE_WHITESPACE

-  >>> len(signal)/rate
+  >>> print len(signal)/rate
   2

 LFCC and MFCC Extraction
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The LFCC and MFCC coefficients can be extracted from a audio signal by using :py:func:`bob.ap.Ceps`.
 To do so, several parameters can be precised by the user.
+Typically, these are precised in a configuration file.
 The following values are the default ones:

-.. doctest:: iptest
+.. doctest:: aptest
   :options: +NORMALIZE_WHITESPACE

   >>> win_length_ms = 20 # The window length of the cepstral analysis in milliseconds